Cindy597/msan622/homework1/README.md

 the difference of trend between four indexes, I enlarged the fonts of legend.
 Also for this case, I kept the minor grid axes since it was helpful to show the yearly trend of stock prices.

+Note: All the plots have same text size and color to keep consistence.